Frequently Asked Questions

 Anywhere within 1 hour 30 form bristol centre,any further we will stay in accommadation as an extra charge.

-do you need a key?
+Do you need a key?

-how do you stop the dust from going into the other rooms?
+How do you stop the dust from going into the other rooms?

 We tape up the door ways with tape so theres no gaps for the dust to get through.